Understanding GPU Resource Interference One Level Deeper: GPU interference analysis

+\textbf{Takeaway:} While blocks from different kernels can benefit from colocation on the same SM, a kernel that has a very high IPC can cause significant slowdown to other kernels, due to warp scheduling interference.
+In that case, scheduling to separate SMs (e.g., using green contexts) might be a better approach.

-\subsubsection{Pipeline interference}
+\subsubsection{Pipeline Interference}

-To demonstrate pipeline interference, we modify our \texttt{compute} kernel to utilize fp64 multiplication \texttt{\_\_dmul\_rn}~\cite{cuda-fp64-intrinsics}.
+We modify our \texttt{compute} kernel to utilize fp64 multiplication \texttt{\_\_dmul\_rn}~\cite{cuda-fp64-intrinsics}.
 We examine scenarios $S_1$ to $S_4$ increasing ILP from one to four.
-We colocate two kernel instances, each with 132 thread blocks and 128 threads per block, ensuring one warp per kernel on each SMSP.
-Table \ref{tab:pipeline-interference} shows that when the aggregated FP64 pipeline utilization remains below 100\% ($S_1$ and $S_2$), colocation achieves a nearly 2$\times$ speedup.
+We colocate two kernels, each with 132 thread blocks and 128 threads per block, to have one thread block per SM and one warp per kernel on each SMSP.
+Table \ref{tab:pipeline-interference} shows that when the \textit{aggregated} FP64 pipeline utilization (computed by summing up the per-kernel utilizations from Table~\ref{tab:pipeline-interference}) remains below 100\% ($S_1$ and $S_2$), colocation offers a significant speedup ($>1.87\times$).
 However, the speedup decreases significantly as utilization exceeds 100\% ($S_3$ and $S_4$), despite IPC not being a bottleneck.
-Each kernel's achieved occupancy is 6.25\% in all scenarios.
-This shows why the metric alone is insufficient for colocation decisions, as it fails to capture how effectively even small warp counts can saturate specific GPU components, as shown in \S\ref{sec:issues-of-existing-estimations} with the Usher example.
+Even though saturating a computation pipeline is frequently associated with a high IPC, compute interference can still occur before the warp scheduler saturates.
+In the H100 architecture, the peak performance for arithmetic FP64 operations is only half that of FP32 operations, thus we demonstrate interference for FP64 operations.